silvanadrian/silvanadrian.github.io/_posts/de/2016-12-06-typeset-latex-mit-gulp.markdown

 {% endhighlight %}

-Zum Schluss wird natürlich auch noch ein _Gulfile.js_ benötigt, welches den _make_ Befehl ausführt.
+Zum Schluss wird natürlich noch ein _Gulfile.js_ benötigt, welches den _make_ Befehl ausführt.

 Now at last we can use _Gulp_, for this we need to create a _Gulpfile.js_.
 {% highlight javascript %}